canopus23/Glassmorphic-Card-with-Click-Effect/README.md

 2. Open your browser and go to `http://localhost:8080` to see the glassmorphic card in action.

-## Contributing

-We welcome contributions!
-Please see our [contributing guidelines](CONTRIBUTING.md) for more details.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

 For any inquiries or issues, please open an issue on GitHub or contact canopus23.